MattyAddy/goodreads_data_pipeline/README.md

 <img src="https://github.com/user-attachments/assets/f3a4fa50-d592-47c0-a184-360639e74966" width="850" />

 From here, the process comes full circle.
 To investigate this book further, I can select the URL button which brings me back to Goodreads.
-From here, I can dig into some reviews and make the final decision:
+I can now dig into some reviews and make the final decision:

 <img src="https://github.com/user-attachments/assets/ddec590d-64b8-4f42-b462-8209b2248b0d" width="850" />